Hexen II: Hammer of Thyrion 1.4.3

 3dfx Voodoo1 and Voodoo2 users can employ the -3dfxgamma command line

-that option in the Makefile when compiling).
+option in the Makefile when compiling).

-1.4 Sound and Midi
+1.4 Sound and Music

 a.
-OSS sound code
+SDL sound code

 -----------------